vporton/secure-send-erc20/README.md

 ## Usage

 * (Once) Change the current Web3 account to the secret account.
+(This updates the UI automatically, try it.)
 Enter the contract address and press the button "Make secret account" (currently missing in the interface).
   This button will store the secret account in browser local storage, register it, retrieve its public key and also store in in browser local storage.